stackblitz/docs/docs/guides/codeflow/content-updates-with-web-publisher.md

 # {{ $frontmatter.title }}

 Content update?
 A small typo fix?
-No worries - Web Publisher makes this experience pleasant, even for those of us who are not entirely tech-savvy!
+No worries - Web Publisher makes this experience pleasant, including those of us who are not technical!

 This page covers using Web Publisher to update your blog posts, docs, or wiki pages.